-Thrombocytopenia means you don't have enough platelets, cells in your blood that stick together to help it clot.
-It might not cause you any health problems at all.
-But if you do have symptoms like bleeding too much, treatments can help.
+Thrombocytopenia is when you don't have enough platelets, cells in your blood that stick together to help it clot.
+Sometimes, the condition doesn’t cause any problems at all.
+But if you have symptoms like too much bleeding, treatment can help.

-Platelets are made in your bone marrow, the spongy tissue inside your bones.
-You can get thrombocytopenia if your body doesn't make enough of them, or if they're destroyed faster than they can be made.
+Your bone marrow, the spongy tissue inside your bones, makes platelets.
+You can get thrombocytopenia if your body doesn't make enough of them or if it destroys them faster than you can replace them.

-Your body might not make enough platelets if you have a:
+Your body might not make enough platelets if you:

-Chemotherapy or radiation treatment for cancer destroys stem cells that form platelets.
-If you've been in contact with chemicals like pesticides and arsenic, your body might slow down the process of making platelets.
+- Have chemotherapy or radiation treatment for cancer, which destroys stem cells that form platelets.
+If you've had contact with chemicals like pesticides and arsenic, your body might slow the process of making platelets.

-Autoimmune diseases such as lupus or idiopathic thrombocytopenic purpura (ITP), where your own body attacks healthy cells
+- Autoimmune diseases such as lupus, immune thrombocytopenia, or idiopathic thrombocytopenic purpura (ITP), in which your body attacks healthy cells

-- Medicines, such as antibiotics that contain sulfa, heparin used to prevent blood clots, and antiseizure drugs such as phenytoin (Dilantin) and vancomycin (Vancocin)
+- Medicines, like antibiotics that contain sulfa, heparin to prevent blood clots, and anti-seizure drugs such as phenytoin (Dilantin) and vancomycin (Vancocin)

-- Rare diseases that make blood clots form in the body, such as thrombotic thrombocytopenic purpura (TTP) and disseminated intravascular coagulation (DIC)
+- Rare diseases that make blood clots form, such as thrombotic thrombocytopenic purpura (TTP) and disseminated intravascular coagulation (DIC)

-Sometimes you don't have any symptoms from thrombocytopenia.
+Sometimes, you don't have any symptoms from thrombocytopenia.
 When you do, the main problem is bruising and bleeding in your skin that looks like tiny red or purple spots, called petechiae.

 You can bleed outside or inside your body.
-Sometimes it can be heavy or hard to stop.
-Some people get nosebleeds or bleeding gums.
+Sometimes, it can be heavy or hard to stop.

 You might also have: